Home ownership much more difficult for Millennials

-At the top of their wish list is a 3-bedroom home with a yard somewhere in the Irving area to help ease the work commute for each of them.
+At the top of their wish list is a three-bedroom home with a yard somewhere in the Irving area to help ease the work commute for each of them.

-“Location is key,” said Britney as she clicks through Redfin, Zillow, and other real estate websites.
+“Location is key,” said Prince as she clicked through Redfin, Zillow, and other real estate websites.
 Finding a home that suits their needs requires her to check the sites often.

-“A lot of these really nice homes are going within a few days.”
+“A lot of these really nice homes are going within a few days," she said.

-For millennials, the cost of a home and the costs they have already incurred in their short lifetimes make homeownership nearly impossible for some.
+For millennials, the cost of a home and the costs they've already incurred in their short lifetimes make homeownership nearly impossible for some.

 The rising costs of college added to inflation and stagnant wage growth puts college grads in a hole that cripples the all-important credit rating necessary to secure a home loan.
 Holly Signorelli is a CPA and author who has seen the deck stacked against young, prospective home buyers.

-“A lot of people are still paying off student loan debt into their late 30’s and that really crushes your credit,” said Signorelli.
+“A lot of people are still paying off student loan debt into their late 30s and that really crushes your credit,” Signorelli said.

 A low credit score makes it difficult to secure a good interest rate and student loan debt cuts into the ability to save money for a down payment.
 Data from the National Association of Realtors shows the average age of first-time homebuyers was between 21-35 in the year 1981.
 Today, the average age is 44.
 Census data also shows the median home price in the United States has ballooned from around $70,000 to more than $210,000 over the same amount of time.